Concentrations at the doctoral level are available in the fields of:

 Two Middle Eastern languages and one European language are required for the doctorate.
 Students must attain a high level of proficiency in one Middle Eastern language, sufficient for advanced research in that language.
 An intermediate level reading knowledge is required in the second Middle Eastern language.
 Reading proficiency in the European language must be demonstrated by transcripts verifying completion of intermediate-level coursework in French or German (or other language of scholarship approved by the Graduate Advisor), or by completing German 500 or French 502.
 All foreign language requirements must be satisfied before taking the Comprehensive Examination.

-A qualifying examination or diagnostic evaluation may be required to demonstrate acceptability to pursue the doctorate as well as to determine areas of study where further course work is necessary.
-This examination is waived if the candidate has completed a master’s degree at The University of Arizona in Near Eastern Studies.
-The examination should be taken during the first semester of residence and preferably during the first two weeks of residence.
+A plan of study interview or diagnostic evaluation may be required to demonstrate acceptability to pursue the doctorate as well as to determine areas of study where further course work is necessary.
+This interview is waived if the candidate has completed a master’s degree at The University of Arizona in Near Eastern Studies.
+The interview should be taken during the first semester of residence and preferably during the first two weeks of residence.

 All requirements for the degree of Doctor of Philosophy must be completed within 5 years of passing the Comprehensive Exam.
 Should a student not finish within that time period, he or she may be allowed to re-take the Comprehensive Exam with permission of the program, and then proceed to complete other requirements, e.g., the dissertation.